kristinemlarson/gnssSNR/readme.txt

+Using gfortran for the executable

+Unknown date
+Allows 20 observables

 19feb04
 The code has been changed to allow a sp3 file to be longer than 23 hours and 45 minutes.
 This was a pretty major change because I had to allow for the sp3 file to change GPS week